Aburraq/me-myRandomExercises/README.md

 ## Exercise 25
 I have coded a simple password hider.
 You can write your password in hidden way, and you can check whether you have any typo by pressing the unlock icon.
 Small part of a sign up/log in page.

+## Exercise 26
+I have coded a password strength checker.
+Basically, there are passwrods that can be cracked easily, the main idea is setting a password that can be protected from the malevolent third parties.
+I used regular expressions to achieve this.
+Additionally, I added password hider feature from my last exercise.